 Procedures for Reporting Grades

 Faculty will report grades online.
-Faculty members identified as the primary instructors for their classes can log on to the Web Grades System from the Employee Information link on the Faculty/Staff page with a User ID and personal password to access their grade rosters.
-Faculty will be notified of the grading cycle dates for their classes via email.
-The first email is sent when the grading window has opened citing the specific classes to be graded and the deadline to enter the grades.
-If grades are not finalized two days prior to the grading cycle closing date, a reminder email will be sent emphasizing the grades entry deadline.
+Faculty members identified as the primary instructors for their classes can log on to Workday with a User ID and personal password to access their grade rosters.
 If you have any questions about reporting grades for your class(s), please call the Office of Student Records at (772) 462-7460.

 Deadlines for Grades

 All main session grades for classes that run the full length of the term are due by the day and time listed on the Academic Calendar in the online College Catalog.
 Grades for special registration classes that have beginning and ending dates that do not coincide with the beginning and ending dates for the term are due on the date specified on the class roster.
-An email reminder of the grade deadline is sent to faculty for all classes.

 Student Standards of Discipline